 In all my years I’ve been very fortunate in that I’ve had to be hospitalized only four times and two of those times were to give birth to my daughters.
 But at the end of February I had to be admitted for emergency surgery in the middle of the night.
 I had diverticulitis with a substantial amount of infection (sepsis).
-The surgeon removed parts of my small intestine and established an ileostomy which will be “undone” with more surgery later in April.
+The surgeon removed my lower colon and established an ileostomy which will be “undone” with more surgery later in April.
 Thank goodness!
 I’m very lucky in that regard!

 While I was at one of the top hospitals in the Columbus area, I noticed some changes versus the past times I was hospitalized.
 I’m not sure all the differences are positive.
 Naturally everything is computerized.
 Nurses ask questions then spend time on the room’s computer entering all my answers.
 Every time they gave me medication or a piece of equipment they scanned my ID bracelet.
 I assumed that was a ca-ching to charge my bill.